Five mistakes to avoid when building offshore development teams

 Two reasons.
 One, because you’re only one person and there’s only so much that you can do.
 Juggling the recruitment process, setting up an office, and all the extra administrative duties is a lot of work.

-The other is that extending a company into another country, with a totally different social and work culture, takes expertise.
+The other is that extending a company into another country and building a remote team, with a totally different social and work culture, takes expertise.
 Our founder Emilien worked in India for years before truly understanding how to bridge Western and Eastern work forces.

 So, what can you do?